Special consideration (technical)

 If you suffer technical disruptions and failures during an online exam or mid-semester test:

 2. Make every attempt to complete your exam/mid-semester test within your allocated time period.
 If the disruption is minor (brief interruptions for less than 10% of the exam or mid-semester test time), you should continue with the exam/mid-semester test and submit it by the end time – you won’t need to request Special consideration (technical) for minor technical issues.
-If you are sitting an exam, every exam has a 30-minute submission window after the exam end time which you may use to submit your exam if you need to.
-This time is intended to account for minor technical issues you may experience.
+If you are sitting an online exam, every exam has a 30-minute submission window after the exam end time (or due time) which you may use to submit your exam if you need to.
+This time is intended to account for minor technical issues you may experience and not to continue working.

 3. Collect evidence of the issues you experienced.
 Evidence could include: